Southmoor: History

 Southmoor was historically the southern part of the township of Draycot Moor (also spelt Draycott Moor), a manor of the ancient parish of Longworth.
 At the time of the Domesday Book the manor was held by Abingdon Abbey and Draycot Moor was listed as being in Berkshire.
 In 1574 the manor passed to St John's College, Oxford, who still own it today.
 John Blandy the Elder left money in his will of 1736 to found the Blandy educational charities.
 John Blandy the Younger left money to augment the charities in his will of 1791.

 In 1874 a scheme was established under the Endowed Schools Act 1869 for the Blandy charities to provide an elementary school, scholarships, a public lending library and extra playground facilities.
 The school is now a primary school, John Blandy Voluntary Controlled School.
 A Wesleyan chapel was built in Southmoor in 1841.
 It was a Methodist church in the Wantage and Abingdon Methodist Circuit but is now a private dwelling.
 Draycot Moor became a separate civil parish in 1866.
 On 1 April 1971 the two parishes of Kingston Bagpuize and Draycot Moor merged into one civil parish forming Kingston Bagpuize with Southmoor.

 Amenities

-Southmoor has a public house, the Waggon and Horses.
+Southmoor has a public house, the Waggon and Horses (Repainted blue in 2023).
 There is also a village hall.
-Southmoor's retailers are One Stop, the Co-op, Aquarius hairdressers and Crossroads garage.
+Southmoor's retailers are Gilt and Grain (Furniture store: converted from the previous Methodist Church), One Stop, the Co-op, Aquarius hairdressers and Crossroads garage.
 John Blandy VC Primary School teaches children from the ages of 4 to 11 and has about 180 pupils.
 It also has a nursery situated in the grounds.
-There is also a tennis club, cricket club, drama group, village newspaper and many other activities and events.
+There is also a tennis club, scouts group, cricket club, drama group, village newspaper and many other activities and events.